5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Does the external monitor turn on?
   - If **YES**:
-    - Does it turn on *soon* after reaching the desktop
+    - Does it turn on *soon* after reaching the desktop?
-      - If **YES**: you are finished with configuring!
+      - If **YES**: you are done with configuring!
       - If **NO**: does the handshake take long or very long until the handshake between both displays is completed?
 If so, we need to modify the framebuffer patch
 	- If **NO**:
-    - Does Hackintool detect the external display (red line)
+		- Does Hackintool detect the external display (red line)?
     		- If **YES**: take note of the Index and BusID
-    - If **NO**: We need to find the correct BusID
+    		- If **NO**: We need to find the correct BusID first

+## Modifying the framebuffer patch
+Depennding on the test results, we need to modify the framebuffer patch with hackintool.
+But before we can do that, we need to better understand the parameters we are dealing with.

-## Terminology: Connectors, BusIDs, Indexes, etc.
+### Terminology: Connectors, BusIDs, Indexes, etc.
-The "Connectors" tab is where the *software* outputs of the iGPU for the selected framebuffer can be modified and routed to *physical* outputs:
+Hackintool's "Connectors" tab is where the *software* outputs of the iGPU for the selected framebuffer can be modified and routed to *physical* outputs:

 - Each row in the list represents a software connector
 - Depending on the chosen `AAPL,ig-platform-id` ("Platform-ID"), the number of available *physical* outputs may vary.